 You just closed on a $6.25M capital raise in a very difficult market.
 Who were the key investors in this very important round?

-~60% was taken up by 2 large natural resource funds and associated groups, who will represent > 40% of Kincora’s shares going forward.
+~60% was taken up by two large natural resource funds and associated groups, who will represent > 40% of Kincora’s shares going forward.
 These groups, LIM Advisors & New Prospect Capital are both Hong Kong based funds and have a track record of investing in Mongolia.

 How much of that $6.25M will go towards exploration?
 Please describe the upcoming drill program.

 The vast majority will support Kincora undertaking the most aggressive exploration & discovery drill program anywhere in Mongolia this year. ~$5M will cover up to 18,000 m of drilling at Bronze Fox & East TS, plus project generation activities and advancing earlier-stage exploration targets.

 Mongolia has unique geological potential to host globally significant discoveries, and that is what we are focusing on.
 This raising aligns our capital markets strategy with our exploration & expansion plans and gives us a good shot (but no certainty) at making new discoveries.

 We are on record stating that these drill targets are, ‘as good as you get within a global setting for their respective stages’.
 The key driver in the next 12 months is proof of high-grade & our geological concepts, to confirm our models & interpretations with positive drill results.

 In addition to your management team & board, please describe recent due diligence done by independent advisors, consultants & analysts.
 Didn’t your largest shareholder also commission a study?